UnexomWid/playfair/README.md

 # How does it work?

-Playfair employs low-level black magic to ensure that your client will not get away with not paying.

 1. you choose a `.js` file inside your project, and a key
 2. Playfair encrypts this file with the given key, and renames the original file to something else
 3. you add the original file in your `.gitignore`, such that you have the only copy